 Here is a list of palindrome words and phrases in Spanish

 - Amada dama

 - ¿Somos o no somos?

 - Yo soy

 Can you think of any other palindrome in Spanish?

-Finally, to put you in the mood for palindromes in Spanish, here is “Anina”, an animation movie from Uruguay who introduces us to the world of “capicúas”.
+Finally, to put you in the mood for palindromes in Spanish, here is “Anina”, an animation movie from Uruguay that introduces us to the world of “capicúas”.
 Enjoy!